AB 540 and the California Dream Act

 An AB 540 eligible student is exempt from paying non-resident enrollment fees if they meet all of the following criteria:

-- Attended a California high school for at least three years, OR attained the equivalent of at least three years of credits from a California high school and attended at least three full years at California K-12 schools;
+- Attended a California high school for at least three years, OR attained the equivalent of at least three years of credits from a California high school and attended at least three full years at California K-12 schools; combination of CA high school, adult school, and community college for three years,

-- Graduated from a California high school, got a GED or passed the California High School Proficiency Exam;
+- Graduated from a California high school, got a GED or passed the California High School Proficiency Exam; or completed an associate degree from a CA community college, or completed minimum requirements to transfer for a CSU/UC,

 - If required, complete an affidavit saying you have filed (or will file when you are eligible to do so) for legal immigration status.

-BOG Fee Waiver (State Financial Aid at Community Colleges)
+CCPG Fee Waiver (State Financial Aid at Community Colleges)

 AB 130 & 131 (State Legislature for California)